AMID Logo E-BAY Logo

 KEEP IN MIND!

-2. While most cargo shipments from the USA to overseas locations arrive at their destinations intact and without any losses, it is essential to note that ocean freight carriers' liabilities are limited in the event of damage or loss.
+2. While most sea shipments arrive at their destinations intact and without any losses, it is essential to note that the liabilities of ocean freight carriers are limited in the event of damage or loss.
 These carriers are only liable for up to $500 per customary unit and cannot exceed $1500 for the entire shipment.
 Therefore, it is advisable to consider insuring valuable cargo to safeguard against potential financial losses.

-Below is an outline of the payment structure for international multimodal cargo transportation using Less than Container Load, specifically concerning ocean freight originating from the United States:
+Below is an outline of the payment structure for multimodal cargo transportation using Less than Container Load, specifically concerning ocean freight originating from the United States:

 • Cost for packing and labeling – NOT INCLUDED.